Aashutosh489/linux-admin-projects/LVM-SETUP/README.md

   `swapon -v lvpath` - This command on the swap space and add 1g to existing swap space.

   `free -g` - This command work is to check and verify our swap space.

+#Second method to swap extend:

+  `dd if=/dev/zero of=/swapfile bs=1M count=1024` - This command create a file that file name is swapfile and this
+                                                    file storage is 1g .

+  `mkswap /swapfile`- This command connect swapfile to swapspace.

+  `vi /etc/fstab`- for permanent entry of swapfile we open /etc/fstab and write

+                    /swapfile    swap     swap    defaults    0    0

+  `mount -a` - after a specific entry in fstab we run mount -a for a refreshment.

+  `swapon -a` - This command work is to show swap space after running `free -g command`